SunSmart’s mission is to reduce skin cancer incidence, morbidity and mortality through a targeted prevention and early detection program.

 30 years of commitment and partnerships with VicHealth, government, key partners and community agencies has seen huge changes in social norms and health including:

-- A proven track record in preventing cancer and saving lives – preventing more than 103,000 skin cancers in Victoria between 1988 and 2003; resulting in more than 1,000 deaths being averted.
+- A proven track record in preventing cancer and saving lives – it is estimated to have prevented more than 43,000 skin cancers and 1,400 deaths from the disease in Victoria between 1988 and 2011.

 - While melanoma incidence in Victoria continues to rise, there are now falling incidence rates in men and women younger than 40 years, consistent with a positive effect of the SunSmart program on behaviour change.